Skip to main content

 -- First restore parent Account records

-UNDELETE MAX 10 Account
+UNDELETE Account

 WHERE Name LIKE '%Test Company%'